Installing a BlackBerry Radar-M device using a chassis bracket

 The following diagram illustrates the proper installation orientation for the chassis bracket assembly.

-Attach the Radar device to the chassis bracket
+Attach the Radar-M device to the chassis bracket

 Remove the device from the package.
 Remove the cardboard spacers and place them in the device box.